Irish Research Council Researcher of the Year Awards

 Category four — Research Ally Prizes

 Category 1 – 3 awardees will be presented with a commemorative trophy in late 2023.
 Category 4 awardees will receive an official certificate of commendation in late 2023.
-The winners will also be profiled through an extensive media and online communications campaign.
+The winners will also be profiled through an online communications campaign.

 Nomination forms and Guidance with further information about the nomination process are available for download from this page.